Skip to main content

 Reduce your energy use

 It’s important to stay warm enough in your home.
-But being aware of how you use your heating and appliances in your home can help you reduce your bills.
+But being aware of how you use your heating and appliances can help you reduce your bills.

-The Ofgem energy price cap regulates the maximum amount energy suppliers in England, Wales and Scotland can charge for supplying gas and electricity.
+The Ofgem energy price cap regulates the maximum amount energy suppliers in England, Wales and Scotland can charge for SVR tariffs.
 Although the price cap doesn’t offer lower tariffs, it protects from energy suppliers charging excessive amounts per unit of energy.

 The Ofgem energy price cap doesn’t apply to households in Northern Ireland.
-Instead, there’s a tariff review process that’s overseen by Utility Regulator.
+Instead, there’s a tariff review process that the Utility Regulator oversees.

 Latest blogs